Stem cell transplantation for articular cartilage repair: Recent developments

 Until recently, the use of cultured mesenchymal stem cells to regenerate cartilage has been primarily in research with animal models.
 There are now, however, two published case reports of the above technique being used to successfully regenerate articular and meniscus cartilage in human knees.
-This technique has yet to be shown effective in a study involving a larger group of patients, however the same team of researchers have published a large safety study (n=227) showing fewer complications than would normally be associated with surgical procedures.
+This technique has yet to be shown effective in a study involving a larger group of patients; however, the same team of researchers has published a large safety study (n = 227) showing fewer complications than would normally be associated with surgical procedures.

-Another team used a similar technique for cell extraction and ex vivo expansion but cells were embedded within a collagen gel before being surgically re-implanted.
+Another team used a similar technique for cell extraction and ex vivo expansion, but cells were embedded within a collagen gel before being surgically re-implanted.
 They reported a case study in which a full-thickness defect in the articular cartilage of a human knee was successfully repaired.

-While the use of cultured mesenchymal stem cells has shown promising results, a more recent study using uncultured MSC's has resulted in full thickness, histologically confirmed hyaline cartilage regrowth.
-Researchers evaluated the quality of the repair knee cartilage after arthroscopic microdrilling (also microfracture) surgery followed by post-operative injections of autologous peripheral blood progenitor cells (PBPC) in combination with hyaluronic acid (HA).
+While the use of cultured mesenchymal stem cells has shown promising results, a more recent study using uncultured MSC's has resulted in full-thickness, histologically confirmed hyaline cartilage regrowth.
+Researchers evaluated the quality of the repaired knee cartilage after arthroscopic microdrilling (also microfracture) surgery followed by post-operative injections of autologous peripheral blood progenitor cells (PBPC) in combination with hyaluronic acid (HA).